Savings Calculator

 Start Small

 Don't wait until you can save large amounts.
 Start with whatever you can afford, even if it's just $25-50 per month.
 Small amounts add up, and the habit is more important than the amount.
+Once saving becomes a habit, you can gradually increase the amount.

 Pay Yourself First

 Treat savings like a bill—pay it first before other expenses.
 This ensures savings happen consistently rather than being an afterthought.
+Set up automatic transfers on payday so savings happen before you have a chance to spend the money.

 Set Specific Goals

 Having clear, specific savings goals (like "$5,000 emergency fund by December") provides motivation and helps you stay on track.
+Break large goals into smaller milestones to maintain motivation.
+Use our calculator to see how long it will take to reach your goals with different contribution amounts.

 Track Your Progress

 Regularly monitor your savings progress using our calculator.
 Seeing your balance grow provides motivation to continue saving.
+Update your calculations monthly to see how you're progressing toward your goals.

 Celebrate Milestones